 He’s given us a lot to believe in, and provided a figurehead behind which cinephiles might rally.
 He’s practically halfway to being a knight himself.

-The Green Knight comes to cinemas in the US on 29 May.
-A UK date has yet to be set.
+The Green Knight comes to cinemas in the US on 30 July.

 Published 13 Feb 2020